Dear Parent of a Marquette Student,

 If you would like to get involved on campus through volunteer opportunities or sitting on university committees and task forces, take a look at the Parents Association.

 Marquette University Medical Clinic

-If you have any questions about Alcohol Programs, please contact Sara Johnson at 414-288-7205, or by email, at firstname.lastname@example.org.
+If you have any questions about Alcohol and other Drug Prevention Programs, please contact Sara Smith at (414) 288-5778, or by email, at firstname.lastname@example.org.